justinamiller/DotNet-Coding-Guidelines/README.md

 The preceding code provides more clarity as it clearly suggests what the object is about.

 ### Do organize namespaces with a clearly defined structure.
-Generally namespaces should reflect the folder hierarchy within a project.
-Take a look at the followinng example:
+Take a look at the following example:

 ```
 namespace ProjectName.App.Web